 Regulatory intervention is therefore required to ensure that the identified wholesale markets function properly and to ensure stronger competition at the retail level.

-To this effect, the MCA proposes to maintain the following remedies on each SMP operator:
+To this effect, the MCA is to impose ex ante regulatory conditions on each SMP operator, as follows:

 - Access to/and use of specific facilities;

 - Non-discrimination;

 - Transparency;

 - Accounting separation; and

 - Price control and cost accounting.